General Information

 The Renaissance Dallas Hotel used to hold the world's second largest free-standing chandelier in the world.
 It was just replaced in 2011.
 The hotel is also known for its distinctive elliptical shape and diagonal roofline.
 The slanted roofline provides for a large curtain wall.
 This shelters the building's open-air rooftop swimming pool, which is one of the highest pools in Dallas.
 The building's unique design led to it being prominently featured in a cover image of a 1984 issue of National Geographic.

-Text imported from Wikipedia article "Renaissance Dallas Hotel" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Renaissance Dallas Hotel" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants